RxLaboratory/DuMAF_DuTween/README.md

 - Enable the plugin via `Windows ► Settings/Preferences ► Plug-in Manager`.

 ## Use

 Tweening is available via a *Maya command* which you can add to any shelf, or assign a shorcut.
+You can also simply open and run the script without installation.

 ![](https://github.com/RxLaboratory/DuMAF_DuTween/blob/main/dutween.png)
 An icon `dutween.png` is provided to be used in shelves if you wish.